rishiagrawal089/7-Days_Of_ReactJS/Day_6_Of_Learning/Day_6_Of_Learning.md

 - useRoutes() hook allows you to define routes in a declarative manner.
 - It is used to define and configure routes in a React application.
 - It provides a flexible approach to defining routing configurations programmatically.
-- It is a functional equivalent of <Routes>.
-You can define a route configuration JavaScript object that maps specific paths to React components.
+- It is a functional equivalent of `<Routes>` .
+We can define a route configuration JavaScript object that maps specific paths to React components and pass it to useRoutes() to create the <Routes> and nested <Route> structure in much same way as we create Routing in App.js .

 ```bash
 const routeConfig = [